 Have you ever wondered what the words FAT mean when it comes to external storage media?
 Or maybe you’ve thought about why USB flash drives and other external storage media even have different file types.
 If you’ve ever contemplated why this is and maybe thought about converting to another file type, keep on reading.
 In this article, we’ll show you how you can convert exFAT to NTFS.

 One of the reasons for converting exFAT to FAT32 is to enable a device to be compatible with earlier operating systems.
-Now that you’ve figured out the differences between these file systems, it’s time to make a choice which one you’re going to use in your own drive.
+Now that you’ve figured out the differences between these file systems, it’s time to choose between which one you’re going to use in your drive.
 Here are 3 solutions you can employ to change exFAT to FAT32 File System:

 Command Prompt is a built-in utility feature of Windows that allows users to make changes to their computer and device’s system using a command-line.
 It’s a common method used by PC users to want to perform troubleshoots.
 Carefully follow the instructions below to perform the format: